Frequently Asked Questions

 Additionally, we are committed to partnering with social enterprises and educational institutions to support the education, training and upskilling of local workers.

-We will establish a new three-form entry primary school to accommodate 630 pupils, alongside contributions towards the expansion or establishment of a secondary school.
+We will establish a new three-form entry primary school to accommodate 630 pupils, alongside contributions towards the expansion or creation of a secondary school.

-The primary school construction is planned for phase two and is anticipated to be delivered by 2031.
+The primary school construction is planned for phase two and expected to open in 2031.

 Furthermore, we will also be providing a nursery facility, to ensure all children and families can benefit from our neighbourhood.